 Environmental and roof summaries buyers want before occupancy

-When several assets compete for the same week, keep environmental and roof answers on the same tracker page you used for circulation notes so second tour answers do not contradict first tour assumptions.
+When several assets compete for the same week, keep environmental and roof answers on the same tracker page you used for circulation notes.

 Close with advance, pass, or one written clarification